Skip to main content

 Demobilize

-• Upon demobilization, report your status to your home unit and incident supervisor, including estimated time of arrival (ETA) to the destination.
+• Upon demobilization, report status to home unit including reassignment or estimated time of arrival (ETA).

 USWDS Paragraph Bundles